Printed claim forms are set up from the Claim Forms window.

 This page only contains information about claim forms that are printed.

 Note: The information in a printed claim form does not affect what is sent in e-claims.
-See E-Claims for more information about what is sent in an e-claim.

 Internal Claim Forms: The original claim form templates that come with Open Dental.
 Can only be copied.